 It looks like millennials now feel that cold calling is no longer a viable sales tactic.
-Many millennials are overlooking sales jobs and employment firms find that employers take more time to fill sales positions compared to other jobs.
+Many millennials are overlooking sales jobs, and employment firms find that employers take more time to fill sales positions compared to other jobs.

 Cold calling is defined as the solicitation of business from potential customers who have had no prior contact with the salesperson.
 Cold calling is used to attempt to convince potential customers to purchase either the salesperson’s product or service and is generally referred to as an over-the-phone process, making it a source of telemarketing.

 Though cold calling can be used as a legitimate business tool, scammers can use cold calling as well, making people more suspicious of such calls.
-As cold calling became more common so did the people who found them irritating and refused to pick up calls from unknown numbers.
+As cold calling became more frequent, so did the people who found them irritating and refused to pick up calls from unknown numbers.

-This strategy is referred to as ‘inbound selling’ and it involves making yourself visible so customers contact you first.
+This strategy is referred to as ‘inbound selling’, and it involves making yourself visible, so customers contact you first.
 This strategy is popular among tech startups but has been slow to catch on with traditional businesses.

 Companies need to adapt themselves to the customers of today and invest in inbound marketing, in a good website and make sure they are present on social media.
 All of these could be a much better way of attracting people to buy your product or service rather than making random cold calls throughout the day, many of which will go unanswered.